Engineer To Order manufacturers are different from standard made to stock manufacturers.

 Most small custom design firms depend on the knowledge of a few key people for success.
 As the years pass by they become tied to their jobs and the company’s growth is limited by their capacity.

-Breaking through this capacity ceiling is the biggest obstacle to success for the ETO manufacturer.
+Breaking through this capacity ceiling is the biggest obstacle to success for the Engineer To Order manufacturer.
 It marks the transition from an entrepreneurial to a professional firm.
-One of the keys is the sharing of knowledge with more people in the company.
+One of the keys is sharing knowledge with more people in the company.
 Unleashing employees’ potential not only reduces the dependency on individuals but also increases the capacity of the firm, its profits and the worth of the business.

 Justifying the effort